 Look up and slightly beyond to the right of oncoming vehicles to prevent glare.
 To minimize the glare from cars behind you, use the rear-view mirror anti-glare feature.
 If you use glasses, choose ones with an anti-reflecting coating to prevent unnecessary light from reflecting inside the lenses.

-Yellow tinted night driving glasses are non-prescription glasses that are advertised to minimize glare when driving at night.
+Yellow-tinted night driving glasses are non-prescription glasses that are advertised to minimize glare when driving at night.
 Don’t let the idea fool you; they are not proven to work.
-These glasses enhance the contrast with certain daylight conditions.
+These glasses enhance the contrast in certain daylight conditions.
 However, they reduce overall visible light at night by blocking a portion of HEV blue light.

 Schedule an eye exam and have your optometrist help you choose a comfortable pair that will help you drive at night.
 They will often suggest an anti-reflecting coating.